The Four Seasons Amman

 The Premium Rooms are the same as the Superior Rooms but located on higher floors for better city views

-The Four Seasons has both an indoor and an outdoor pool
+The Four Seasons has both an indoor and an outdoor pool, located on the rooftop

 If comfort comes high on your list when you travel, the Four Seasons is the one to stay at.Scott Dunn team

-Go for a premium room, rather than a superior room, for fantastic views across the city.Clare Monro
+Go for a premium room, rather than a superior room, for fantastic views across the city.Scott Dunn team

-The Four Seasons Amman offers guests 192 Rooms including 12 Superior Rooms, 39 Deluxe Rooms, 111 Premium Rooms, 15 Executive Suites and 5 Deluxe Suites.
-Rooms feature spacious marble bathrooms featuring deep soaking tubs and separate glass-walled showers.
-Many afford fantastic views of the city.
-Amenities include high-speed internet access, LCD TVs and DVD players, in-room safe, tea and coffee makers and a private refrigerated bar.
+The Four Seasons Amman offers guests 192 rooms, which feature spacious marble bathrooms with deep soaking tubs and separate glass-walled showers.
+All rooms have city views, which get better the higher up you go.
+Amenities include high-speed internet access, LCD TVs and DVD players, in-room safe, tea and coffee makers and a minibar.

-Facilities at the hotel include two swimming pools - one indoor and one outdoor, spa, a squash court, steam room, sauna, wellness center/ fitness facilities, whirlpool, business center and three restaurants.
+Facilities at the hotel include two swimming pools; one indoor and one outdoor, a spa and fitness center.

 Location & Directions